syncfusion/blazor-docs/src/popups/spinner/customization.md

 ### Type

-By default, the Blazor Spinner is loaded based on the theme used in the application.
+By default, the `Type` is `None` where the Blazor Spinner is loaded based on the theme used in the application.
 You can also customize the type and show it on Spinner using the `Type` property.
 The available types are:

+* None
 * Material
 * Fabric
 * Bootstrap